 How to Become a Nonprofit Rockstar by Rosetta Thurman and Trista Harris

-If you have additional resources to share that would be useful to the Emerging Leaders Network, please e-mail Leadership Development Program Manager Stephanie Hanson at email@example.com.
+If you have additional resources to share that would be useful to the Emerging Leaders Network, please e-mail the Field and Leadership Development Program Manager at firstname.lastname@example.org.